EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: Dark Matter Simulations and Emerge

-Here, $M_{\mathrm{peak}}$ is the halo peak mass, and $f_s$ is the stripping fraction.
 To ensure that all galaxies, including orphans, are subject to stripping, we apply a simplified formula as a stand-in for the physical tidal stripping process experienced by sub-haloes.
-In this approach orphan halo mass declines exponentially at the same average rate since peak mass.
+In this approach orphan halo mass is updated at each time step, declining at the same average rate since peak mass:

+Here $i$ is the index of the current snapshot and $i-1$ is the previous snapshot index, and $\Delta t$ is the amount of time elapsed between these snapshots in $\mathrm{Gyr}$.
+The halo is assumed to lose mass at the same average rate, with a slope defined by halo peak mass $M_\mathrm{peak}$ at $t_{\mathrm{peak}}$ and subhalo disruption mass $M_{\mathrm{loss}}$ at $t_{\mathrm{loss}}$.
+In the initial \textsc{emerge} release, orphans inherited their last resolved halo mass.
+This static halo mass made orphans impervious to stripping which leads to a more resolution dependent model.
+One consequence of that implementation is that a galaxy would need to be stripped \textit{prior} to entering the orphan phase, necessitating a large value for $f_s$ in order to reproduce the observed clustering values.

+The stripping fraction is a free parameter in this model, and is largely driven by galaxy clustering observations.
+As with their halo mass, orphans also have their positions updated at each timestep until $t_{df}$ has elapsed.
+Orphans are placed randomly on a sphere with radius $r=r_0 f_{\mathrm{dec}}$ where $f_{\mathrm{dec}} = \sqrt{1-\Delta t/t_{df}}$, and $\Delta t$ is the time elapsed since the subhalo was last resolved \citep{BT87}.

-The stripping fraction is a free parameter in this model.
-The parameter value is largely driven by galaxy clustering observations, consequently the addition of this halo mass loss formulation resulted in a set of best fit parameters different from previously published results (see Table~\ref{tab:best_fit}).
-Most notable the stripping fraction is much lower.
-These changes play a critical role in fitting clustering down to $10$ kpc, which is important for determining merger rates derived through projected galaxy pairs, Section~\ref{sec:pairs}.
+The interplay between halo mass, stripping, and clustering make a treatment for orphan halo mass critical in fitting clustering down to $10$ kpc, which is important for determining merger rates derived through projected galaxy pairs, Section~\ref{sec:pairs}.
+Figure~\ref{fig:clustering} shows the projected galaxy correlation function in several mass bins under this new model variation.

+When implementing these model improvements we did not alter the fitting procedure.
+Parameter uncertainties are determined through the same affine invariant MCMC described by \citet{Goodman2010} and employed in \citet{moster2018}.
+Lastly, we utilise the same observed data sets listed in \citet{moster2018}, as well as the additional data sets noted in \citet{moster2019}.
+The addition of this halo mass loss formulation along with new observational data naturally resulted in a set of best fit parameters different from previously published results (see Table~\ref{tab:best_fit}).
+While the most notable parameter change was $f_s$, other parameters have moved beyond the $1\sigma$ uncertainty ranges quoted in \citet{moster2018}.
+This movement does not reflect tension in the observed datasets, but is more likely the result of the complex topology of the high-dimensional parameter space.
+The posterior surfaces contains local minima separated by many sigma from one another with each exhibiting a reasonable fit to the observations.